Programs For Troubled Teens and Families From Oregon

 Puberty isn’t pleasant for anyone, but for some people the inner turmoil it causes can ruin relationships, pull families apart, and cause severe distress for all involved.
 While most teenagers face similar struggles, some are more resilient than others and do not experience the same level of distress.

 The foundation of Asheville Academy’s program is rebuilding family relationships.
-A lot of Oregon families have reached a breaking point when they reach out to Asheville Academy for Girls and worry that re-establishing their relationship with their daughter is hopeless.
-By the time families leave Asheville Academy for Girls, they’ve found ways to reconnect with their daughter by challenging that belief.
+A lot of Oregon families have reached a breaking point when they reach out to Asheville Academy and worry that re-establishing their relationship with their daughter is hopeless.
+By the time families leave Asheville Academy, they’ve found ways to reconnect with their daughter by challenging that belief.

 Our therapeutic boarding school can help your family from Oregon build confidence and find success.
 Call 800-264-8709 to learn more about how we can help your family today!